 - Keep travel to a minimum unless an emergency does arise.
-If a state of emergency has been declared by the mayor, stay off the roads.
+If the mayor has declared a state of emergency, stay off the roads.
 If an emergency does arise, notify 911 and they can arrange care with the proper agency. - If your car is parked outside, make sure the exhaust pipe and the area around it is clear before starting your vehicle.
-Restricted exhaust pipes can cause high levels of carbon monoxide inside your car. - Keep snow clear from any hydrants in your yard. - If you must travel, reduce your speed and increase following distances from the vehicle in front of you. - Drive with your lights on at all times - Avoid hitting your brakes hard as this will cause the vehicle to skid, - Make sure all of your lights are free from snow so other motorists will be able to see your turn signals and brake light.
+Restricted exhaust pipes can cause elevated levels of carbon monoxide inside your car. - Keep snow clear from any hydrants in your yard. - If you must travel, reduce your speed, and increase the following distances from the vehicle in front of you. - Drive with your lights on always - Avoid hitting your brakes hard as this will cause the vehicle to skid, - Make sure all your lights are free from snow so other motorists will be able to see your turn signals and brake lights.